Bringing Hope to Those In Despair and Poverty, From My Hometown of

 Meeting Immediate Needs – Survival and Community

-Our work with children covers everything – education, disease treatment, nourishment, and medical help.
-Whatever they need to have a chance at a better life, we try and provide.
+Our work with children covers everything – education at Happy Hearts learning centers, disease treatment, nourishment, and medical help.
+Whatever they need to have a chance at a better life, we provide.

 We get them extra school help and supplies if their regular schools don’t help them (which is common if they’re in lower castes).